ConfederacyOfGaia/Gaia/feats.md

 ## Tumbler

-*Prerequisite: Dexterity 15 or greater*
+*Prerequisite: Acrobatics skill, and Dexterity 15 or greater*

 You have mastered the art of making acrobatic tricks on the ground and in the air.
 You gain the following benefits: